Left arrow

 Why did you start Muslim Bikers?

-Bikers are naturally close-knit, and I wanted to build on that by creating a space where anyone could join, socialise, and feel welcome.
-My brother and I started Muslim Bikers to create a sense of brotherhood and belonging.
+Bikers are naturally close-knit, and we wanted to build on that by creating a space where people could come and join us, socialise, and feel welcome.
+My brother and I started Muslim Bikers with exactly that in mind: a sense of brotherhood, a sense of belonging and good values.

-It has grown into something really special, with city-based groups and national meet-ups.
-It’s more than just riding; it’s a place where people can connect, share experiences, and have open conversations, including about our faith.
+What started with two guys and a dream has grown into something really special, with city-based groups and national meet-ups.
+It’s more than just riding; it’s a place where people can connect, share experiences, and have open conversations about bikes, faith and much more.

 What does the community mean to you?

 The community feels like family, a family away from home.
-There has never been a moment when someone was in need and others didn’t step up.
+There’s never been a moment when someone in our circle needed help and no one stepped up.

-We started in October 2021 with just the two of us, and now the Facebook group has nearly 900 members.
+We launched in October 2021 with just the two of us, and now our Facebook group runs close to 900 members and our Instagram has grown to over 100K amazing followers.
+This growth wouldn't have been possible without the small but brilliant team we have in the group.
 It’s amazing to see how it has evolved.
-We’ve created content around men’s mental health and other important issues, and we’ve built a small team to help manage and grow it.
-Helping people is what keeps us motivated.
+We’ve created content around men’s mental health and other important issues like addiction.
+Ultimately, helping people is what keeps us motivated.

 What’s been your most memorable ride or event?

-We have a full episode about that trip coming out in early October that tells the whole story.
+We have full episodes on our YouTube channel about the trip that tells the whole story.

 Why do you enjoy riding personally?